sandokandias/godfather-byteman/README.md

 ```

 Send more requests like previous step.
 Go to the metabase and check the "collector_events" table.
-If the table do not appear on Metabase, you need to sync database on Admin page
+If the table do not appear on Metabase, you need to sync database on Admin page.

+The instrumentation rules in the example intercepts inputs json data.

+You can create your own instrumentation rules and support via Helpers.

 ### Logs
 ```bash